braconnierd/curriculaAnalysis/README.md

       │   └── course_material_2.txt
   ```
 ## full_lta.py
+### Parameters
 - Within the paper Google's [EmbeddingGemma](https://ai.google.dev/gemma/docs/embeddinggemma) model was used for generating the sentence embeddings.
+This can be changed in the parameters section.
+- The cosine similarity thresholds are also set in the parameters section, but they can be tuned to make the system stricter and/or more lenient.
+- Batch size and docs_per_chunk are the batching parameters used to ensure that the system doesn't run out of memory when it is run locally.
+When being run on a M4 Pro MacBook Pro with 24GB RAM, a batch size of 16 and 5 documents per chunk were used.
 - The input_folder should be the path to your course content as txt files.
 It should be structured like so:
   ```text
       Input_Folder/